tomBeach/DragNdrop_react_cal/README.md

 ## Drag-n-drop calendar test

 This is a test app for an events calendar drag-n-drop functionailty.
 It is a proof-of-concept demo for the ForestSAT abstract submission tool developed for NASA/UMD.
+An online version is located here: https://dndcalendar.herokuapp.com/

 Instructions and user feedback when dragging are missing at this point.
 For example, session events must be selected by clicking, then dragged with a second click-n-drag.
 Also, dragged events can be positioned "above" or "below" targeted timeslots, depending on the entry point at the target cell.
 This is not obvious without the feedback tooltip.